MitulNeerubai/realtime-crypto-pipeline/README.md

 ### Detailed Pipeline Steps
 **1. Kafka Streaming Layer**
+* An Amazon EC2 instance is created to host the Kafka broker and it is accessed using ssh through local machines's command prompt.

-A Kafka Producer fetches live crypto data from the CoinCap API.

-The producer publishes messages to a Kafka topic.
+* A Kafka Producer fetches live crypto data from the CoinCap API and the producer publishes messages to a Kafka topic.

-A Kafka Consumer subscribes to the topic and continuously reads messages.
+* A Kafka Consumer subscribes to the topic and continuously reads messages.

-Incoming messages are saved as raw JSON files in Amazon S3.
+* Incoming messages are saved as raw JSON files in Amazon S3.

-This simulates a real-time ingestion system commonly used in production pipelines.
+* This simulates a real-time ingestion system commonly used in production pipelines.

-2️⃣ Raw Data Storage (S3 – Raw Zone)
+**2. Raw Data Storage (S3 – Raw Zone)**

-Raw data is stored exactly as received (JSON format).
+* Raw data is stored exactly as received (JSON format).

-No transformations are applied at this stage.
+* No transformations are applied at this stage.

-This ensures data traceability and allows reprocessing if needed.
+* This ensures data traceability and allows reprocessing if needed.

-Example:

-s3://kafka-crypto-mitul/raw/

-3️⃣ ETL Processing with AWS Glue (PySpark)
+**3. ETL Processing with AWS Glue (PySpark)**
 An AWS Glue job performs the following:

-Reads raw JSON files from S3

-Applies an explicit schema using PySpark

-Handles type casting and null values

-Flattens nested structures (using explode() where needed)

-Converts JSON data into columnar Parquet format

-Writes cleaned data into the curated S3 path

-Why Parquet?

-Faster query performance

-Lower storage cost

-Optimized for analytics

-Example curated path:

-s3://kafka-crypto-mitul/curated/

-4️⃣ Metadata Creation with Glue Crawler

-Glue Crawlers scan the curated S3 folder

-Automatically infer schema and partitions

-Create tables in AWS Glue Data Catalog

-Makes data discoverable by Athena

-5️⃣ Analytics with Amazon Athena

-Athena queries the curated Parquet data directly from S3

-No database or servers to manage

-SQL queries return analytics-ready results

-Example query:

-SELECT symbol, price_usd, change_percent_24hr
-FROM realtime_crypto_kafka.kafka_crypto_mitul
-ORDER BY price_usd DESC
-LIMIT 10;

-🎯 Key Data Engineering Concepts Demonstrated

-Real-time streaming with Kafka

-Event-driven ingestion

-Data lake architecture (raw vs curated zones)

-ETL using PySpark

-Schema enforcement and evolution

-JSON to Parquet conversion

-Partition-aware querying

-Serverless analytics with Athena

-Cloud-native data engineering on AWS
+* Reads raw JSON files from S3
+* Applies an explicit schema using PySpark
+* Handles type casting and null values
+* Flattens nested structures (using explode() where needed)
+* Converts JSON data into columnar Parquet format
+* Writes cleaned data into the curated S3 path

+**Why Parquet?**
+* Faster query performance
+* Lower storage cost
+* Optimized for analytics

+**4. Metadata Creation with Glue Crawler**
+* Glue Crawlers scan the curated S3 folder
+* Automatically infer schema and partitions
+* Create tables in AWS Glue Data Catalog
+* Makes data discoverable by Athena

+**5. Analytics with Amazon Athena**
+* Athena queries the curated Parquet data directly from S3
+* No database or servers to manage
+* SQL queries return analytics-ready results

+### Key Data Engineering Concepts Demonstrated
+* Real-time streaming with Kafka
+* Event-driven ingestion
+* Data lake architecture (raw vs curated zones)
+* ETL using PySpark
+* Schema enforcement and evolution
+* JSON to Parquet conversion
+* Partition-aware querying
+* Serverless analytics with Athena
+* Cloud-native data engineering on AWS

 🧠 What This Project Shows Interviewers